jkstill/plan-flip-monitor/swingbench-fake-stats/README.md

 In all cases, `no_invalidate => false` is used when collecting or setting database object statistics, as we want the new plans created and used.

+Before doing that however, use the following script to generate statistics, and then back them up for later use.

 ## Collect Correct Statistics

 Use the `gather-stats-normal.sql` script to gather statistics.